Jonathan L Halperin, MD Email Jonathan Halperin

-Dr. Halperin and his wife, Dr. Michelle Copeland, Assistant Professor of Surgery and a member of the Division of Plastic and Reconstructive Surgery at Mount Sinai, reside in Manhattan with Robert, 23 and Libby, 19.
+Dr. Halperin and his wife, Dr. Michelle Copeland, Assistant Professor of Surgery and a member of the Division of Plastic and Reconstructive Surgery at Mount Sinai, reside in Manhattan.
+Their son, Robert, and daughter, Libby, are also physicians.

 Dr. Halperin discusses cardiovascular health for American Heart Month in The Daily Newsfeature The Daily Check Up.
 View the PDF.